-A: There is no pressure from me after our meeting or phone call to book me as your wedding photographer.
+A: There is no pressure after our meeting or phone call to book me as your wedding photographer.
 I understand that you may be seeing other wedding photographers and will need time to discuss your decision.
-I don’t put a time limit on this as far as I’m concerned and I’ll keep the date pencilled in my diary until I hear back from you.
+I don’t put a time limit on this as far as I’m concerned, and I’ll keep the date pencilled in my diary until I hear back from you.

 Q. WHY DO WE NEED TO SIGN A WEDDING PHOTOGRAPHY CONTRACT?